Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 ## Drinking or Consuming

-In Crown & Misery, where combat can be exceptionally lethal, rules regarding potion consumption differ slightly from standard PHB'24 rulings, in which you can choose between taking either :rsc-action: **Action** or :rsc-b: **Bonus Action** to consume the potion.
+In Crown & Misery, where combat can be exceptionally lethal, rules regarding potion consumption differ slightly from standard PHB'24 rulings, in which you can choose between taking either :rsc-a: **Action** or :rsc-b: **Bonus Action** to consume the potion.

-- :rsc-action: **Action:** Grants you the full maximum benefit of the potion.
+- :rsc-a: **Action:** Grants you the full maximum benefit of the potion.
 If the potion requires you to roll dice for its effect, you gain the maximum possible roll for those dice instead.
 - :rsc-b: **Bonus Action:** Requires you to roll the dice associated with the potion or elixir's description to receive its benefits.

 ## Potions List